 Senior drivers are not only required to participate in more regular license renewals and screenings, but they often pay higher insurance rates in Texas.
 But not all companies start increasing premiums at the same age.
 Some hike rates at age 65, while others wait until age 70 or even later.
 As you age, it pays to shop around every few years for affordable car insurance for seniors.

 Younger drivers, including high school and college-aged drivers, are considered a higher-risk group.
-Teen drivers are especially accident prone, and insurance rates reflect this
+Teen drivers are particularly accident-prone and insurance rates reflect this.

-Maintain a safe driving record, protect and improve your credit score, and drive a vehicle with safety features installed.
-Stick to sensible sedans, SUVs, vans and trucks these are cheaper to insure than sports cars.
+Maintain a safe driving record, protect and improve your credit score and drive a vehicle with safety features installed.
+Stick to sensible sedans, SUVs, vans and trucks since these are cheaper to insure than sports cars.

 You may also get a discount for bundling multiple policies within your family at the same company.